 CHEM2518 | General, Organic & Biochemistry I | 4 credits |

-General, Organic & Biochemistry I: This course is intended as a broad introduction to the basic principles of general, organic, and biochemistry.
-Atomic structure, radioactivity, ionic and covalent compounds, reactions, oxidation-reduction, solutions, acids and bases are covered through descriptive, theoretical, and laboratory topics.
-These principles are related to organic and biological chemistry throughout the course as it is a foundational course for students enrolled in the health related programs.
+General, Organic & Biochemistry I: This course is intended as a broad introduction to the basic principles of general, organic and biochemistry.
+Atomic structure, radioactivity, ionic and covalent compounds, reactions, oxidation-reduction, solutions, acids and base are covered through descriptive, theoretical and laboratory topics.
+These principles are related to organic and biological chemistry throughout the course as it is foundation course for students enrolled in the health-related programs.
 However, this course is open to all students enrolled in any program.
-(Fulfills MnTC Goal 2 & 3) (Prerequisite: Successful completion of CHEM1010 Fundamentals of Chemistry or permission from the instructor) (4 credits: 3 lecture/1 lab) Download the Course Outline |
+(MnTC Goals 2 & 3) (Prerequisite: CHEM1110 or 1010 or Recent High School Chemistry with Instructor Approval or Proficiency in the Science Portion of the TEAS exam) (4 credits: 3 lecture/1 lab) Download the Course Outline |

 CHEM2520 | General, Organic & Biochemistry II | 4 credits |